Association football in New Zealand: History and achievements

 The first Chatham Cup final was played in October 1923, when Seacliff from Otago defeated Wellington YMCA 4–0.
 The Chatham Cup has become New Zealand football's longest-running club competition.

 The women's version of the Chatham Cup was founded in 1994.
 Originally called the Women's Knockout Cup it was renamed in 2018 to the Kate Sheppard Cup in honour of Kate Sheppard on the 125th anniversary of the women's suffrage movement in New Zealand.
 Lynn-Avon United holds the record for most titles with nine.

 New Zealand's senior men's side, the All Whites, has qualified twice for the FIFA World Cup.
 In 1982 the qualification was notable in that New Zealand played more matches (15) and traveled further (55,000 miles) than any other team to qualify.
 Grouped with Brazil, Scotland and the USSR, New Zealand did not win any of their matches.
 They also qualified for the 2010 FIFA World Cup in South Africa having far more success on the field than in 1982.
 The All Whites drew 1–1 with Slovakia and defending champion Italy and had a 0–0 draw with Paraguay.
 They were the only team to remain undefeated in the competition.

 New Zealand also participated in the 2009 FIFA Confederations Cup, also in South Africa.
 They were placed in Group A with Iraq, South Africa, and Spain.
 New Zealand lost their opening match 0–5 against Spain before losing 0–2 to South Africa.
 However, the team earned New Zealand's first competition point at a FIFA Confederations Cup after drawing 0–0 with Iraq.

 New Zealand hosted the 1999 FIFA U-17 World Championship, with matches played in Auckland, Napier, Christchurch and Dunedin.
 New Zealand also hosted the inaugural FIFA U-17 Women's World Cup in 2008, with matches hosted in Auckland, Hamilton, Wellington and Christchurch.

 New Zealand's under-23 team, the "Oly-Whites", qualified for their first Olympic Games appearance in 2008 for the Beijing Summer Olympics.
 The team have then gone on to also play at the 2012 and 2020 Summer Olympics.

 The New Zealand's women's team, nicknamed the Football Ferns, also qualified for their first Olympic appearance in 2008 and at each games since in 2012, 2016 and 2020.
 In addition to this, the Football Ferns have participated in the FIFA Women's World Cup qualifying for the first one in 1991.
 Then again in 2007, 2011, 2015 and 2019.
-They will jointly host the 2023 with Australia.
+They jointly hosted the 2023 FIFA Women's World Cup with Australia.
 New Zealand won the 1975 AFC Women's Championship, defeating Thailand 3–1 in Hong Kong.